Faculty Excellence Awards

 - Support letter by the nominee’s department chair, who will also supply the nominee’s curriculum vitae (if the nominating letter is from the nominee’s department chair, another support letter will be required)

 · The strongest support letters will address all roles the faculty member is typically expected to perform, including excellence in teaching, scholarship, and service, as well as examples of distinctions in these areas.
 The committee may favor support letters from diverse groups, such as faculty, students or alumnus/a, and administration/staff.

 · The nomination is limited to the materials listed; no additional materials will be considered.

-Previous Nominations: Any former nominators of candidates for an excellence award in 2012 could resubmit the application, but should be sure to update materials and follow the guidelines in this document.
+Previous Nominations: Any former nominators of candidates for an excellence award from previous years could resubmit the application, but should be sure to update materials and follow the guidelines in this document.
 Award winners from the past five years are not eligible for a nomination in this cycle.

 Reviewers: Nominations will be reviewed by the Faculty Development Committee.
 Reviewers are ineligible for these awards and may neither nominate nor write in support of a candidate.
 The awardees will be recognized at the annual luncheon for recipients of faculty development awards held in May and at Convocation.

 Deadline: The nomination form along with supporting materials must be submitted to Barney Beins, Chair, Faculty Development Committee, Department of Psychology, 119N Williams Hall (telephone: 274-3512; email: email@example.com), by Monday, March 3, 2014.